Emergency Dentistry Towson, MD

 Do emergency dentists do root canals?

-Yes, some emergency dentists can perform root canals if needed.
-However, not all emergency dental offices offer this service, so it’s a good idea to call ahead and ask about their services.
+Yes, some emergency dentists can perform root canals.
+However, not all emergency dental offices offer this service.
+So it’s a good idea to call ahead and ask about their services.
 If you’re in severe pain and need help outside regular hours, an emergency dentist might be able to help.

 Contact Us During a Dental Emergency

 If you’re dealing with a dental emergency, contact our office right away.
-Our staff will guide you through what to do next, whether that means coming in immediately or scheduling the next available appointment.
-We’ll do our best to see you as soon as possible and help you feel better fast.
+Our staff will guide you through what to do next.
+We may have you come in immediately, or schedule you for the next available appointment.
+We’ll do our best to see you as soon as possible!